184.108.40.206 Youth disability supplement (YDS) - description

 - recipients of the ABSTUDY living allowance aged under 22 years assessed as having a partial capacity to work.

-The rates payable to a person on YA and ABSTUDY aged under 22 years cannot exceed the rate payable to those 22 years or over, therefore the rates payable to single recipients living away from home, single recipients with children and to partnered recipients are limited to the equivalent common benefit rates (NSA rates).
+The rates payable to a person on YA and ABSTUDY aged under 22 years cannot exceed the rate payable to those 22 years or over, therefore the rates payable to single recipients living away from home, single recipients with children and to partnered recipients are limited to the equivalent common benefit rates (JSP rates).

 How is YDS paid